TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 Configure TYPO3
 ===============

-A major feature for TYPO3 is its configurability.
+One of the major features of TYPO3 is its configurability.
 The :ref:`t3coreapi:config-overview` in "TYPO3 Explained" gives you an overview of various configuration languages.

 Specifically, you might want to